 7: Kuldeep Khoda

 Kuldeep Khoda’s name came up in a case of fake encounter of three civilians Fazal Hussain Dar, a senior inspector in Jammu Central Cooperative Bank, his son Fareed Ahmad, a student of 12th grade and Mohammad Hussain Lone.
 Mohammad Ashraf, an Ikhwani was identified as the man responsible for the fake killing.
 Two other police informers–Tanvir Hussain of Kokernag and Abdul Sattar of Anantnag were reportedly acting as associates of Ashraf.
-The threesome formed part of kidnapping and subsequent murder squad, as established by Bachan Singh Chowdary, a police officer in crime branch.
+The threesome formed part of the kidnapping and subsequent murder squad, as established by Bachan Singh Chowdary, a police officer in crime branch.

 Apart from the threesome and driver Shadi Lal, two PSOs of Ashraf–Baldev Raj and Som Nath accompanied the party.
 The party took the police truck to Paranoo and Malani villages in Bhaderwah where they kidnapped four villagers.
 Later that night Ashraf and his associates stopped the truck near Prem Nagar by the Chenab and escorted the four villagers to the river.
 Three were shot dead; the fourth, Talib Hussain, was pushed into the river.
 He survived, swam ashore and exposed the entire story.
 The bodies of the three who were shot could not be retrieved.